nervosnetwork/rfcs/rfcs/0030-ensure-index-less-than-length-in-since/0030-ensure-index-less-than-length-in-since.md

 ## Test Vectors

-When `since` uses the absolute epoch `99 + 360 / 180`, and the current epoch is `100 + 0 / 180`, the transaction is mature using the old consensus rule but is immature using the new rule.
+When `since` uses the absolute epoch `99 + 360 / 180`, and the current epoch is `100 + 0 / 180`, the transaction is mature using the old consensus rule but is invalid using the new rule.

 ## Deployment